javonharper/Rhythmbox-Random-Album-Player/README.md

 **Number of albums to play**

-If you'd like to play more than one
+If you'd like to play more than one album.

 Default: 1